New: Edge Connectors bring a whole new level of easy, secure integrations

 - Enhanced security.
 An edge Connector allows for the same unskippable waiting room you would get with an integration on your backend servers.

 You can find Queue-it’s edge Connectors on developer resources section of our website.
-Queue-it currently offers edge Connectors for AWS CloudFront and Cloudflare, with projects slated for Akamai and Fastly as well.
+Queue-it currently offers edge Connectors for Akamai, AWS CloudFront and Cloudflare, with a project slated for Fastly as well.

 Queue-it configuration in the GO Queue-it Platform remains the same as with a server-side integration.